Table of Contents

 2. Garage Door Making Popping Sound When Opening

-If your garage door makes a popping sound when opening, it could be the torsion springs.
-To help open the door, many garage doors come with big torsion springs.
-The spring coil over time can lock and prevent smooth operation.
-This causes the popping sound you hear.
+A popping noise when opening your garage may indicate locked torsion springs.
+Many garage doors come with big torsion springs and over time they can lock and prevent smooth operation causing the popping sound you hear.

 How to Fix: Lubricate with Motor Oil & Wipe Clean